cap-js/docs/advanced/performance-modeling.md

 1. Do the calculation on the UI with help of field controls or dedicated custom controls.
 This applies to all kinds of **String concatenation** and **Formatting**.
 2. Pre-calculate using CDS [on write](../cds/cdl#on-write) calculated fields.
-3. Some Calculated Fields are dynamic in nature.
-If possible, calculate them using CDS [on read](../cds/cdl#on-read) calculated fields.
+3. Some calculations are dynamic in nature.
+If possible, use CDS [on read](../cds/cdl#on-read) calculated fields.
 4. As a **very last resort**, use event handlers on *read*.

 Hints: